 Demand Curves According to Their Elasticity

-The shape of a demand curve affects its elasticity.
-When the demand curve is vertical, demand is perfectly inelastic.
-When it is horizontal, the demand is perfectly elastic.
-Elastic demand tends to have a flatter curve, while inelastic demand has a steeper slope.
-Let’s explore each of these examples.
+The shape of the demand curve affects its elasticity.
+When the demand curve is vertical, the demand is perfectly inelastic.
+When the curve is horizontal, it is perfectly elastic.
+An elastic demand curve tends to have a smaller slope or be flatter, while an inelastic demand curve tends to have a steeper slope.
+Let's examine each of these cases in detail.

 Perfectly Inelastic Demand Curve

-In a perfectly inelastic demand curve, the quantity demanded does not respond to price changes.
-In the graph, if the price rises from 30 to 60, the quantity demanded remains at 400, meaning it does not change.
+A perfectly inelastic demand curve is vertical, meaning that the quantity demanded does not respond to price changes.
+In the graph, if the price increases from 30 to 60, the quantity demanded remains at 400, showing no change.

 Inelastic Demand Curve

-In an inelastic demand curve, the elasticity is less than one.
-Thus, the quantity demanded changes proportionally less than the price.
-As seen in the graph, an increase in price from 30 to 60 leads to a smaller reduction in the quantity demanded.
+For an inelastic demand curve, the elasticity is less than one, meaning that the percentage change in quantity demanded is smaller than the percentage change in price.
+In the graph, a price increase from 30 to 60 results in a relatively smaller decrease in quantity demanded.

 Elastic Demand Curve

-In an elastic demand curve, the elasticity is greater than one.
-This means that the quantity demanded responds proportionally more than the price change.
-As shown in the graph, a price increase from 30 to 60 leads to a much larger drop in the quantity demanded.
+In an elastic demand curve, the elasticity is greater than one, meaning that the percentage change in quantity demanded is larger than the percentage change in price.
+For instance, an increase in price from 30 to 60 causes a significantly larger decrease in the quantity demanded.

 Perfectly Elastic Demand Curve

-In a perfectly elastic demand curve, any change in price leads to an infinite change in quantity demanded.
-In this case, consumers are willing to buy as much as firms are willing to sell at a price of 40 or lower.
-However, if the price increases even slightly above 40, demand drops to zero.
+A perfectly elastic demand curve is horizontal, indicating that any small price increase leads to a dramatic drop in the quantity demanded.
+In this case, consumers will purchase any quantity at a price of 40 or lower, but if the price rises even slightly above 40, demand falls to zero.

 Price Elasticity of Demand and Slope

-Since price elasticity of demand measures how the quantity demanded responds to price changes, it is closely related to the slope of the demand curve.
-Empirically, flatter curves tend to have greater elasticity, while steeper curves indicate lower price elasticity of demand.
+Since price elasticity of demand measures the responsiveness of quantity demanded to price changes, it is closely tied to the slope of the demand curve.
+Empirically, flatter demand curves have higher price elasticity, while steeper curves have lower price elasticity.